The Picts and the Martyrs: Plot summary

 The Ds have been invited to stay at Beckfoot at the start of the summer holidays while Mrs Blackett has gone with her brother, James Turner (whom they call Captain Flint), on a cruise for her health.
 However, when Great Aunt Maria finds out that the Blackett girls have been left at home, she decides to come and take care of them.
 She is unaware of the Ds' visit.

 Nancy Blackett insists that the Ds' holiday will not be spoiled and that they will learn to sail the Scarab, a dinghy their father has bought for them.
 So they move out to the Dog's Home, a small hut in the woods, and become secretive Picts while the Blacketts are martyrs to the Great Aunt.
 They are schooled in woodcraft by Jacky a local boy who brings them a rabbit to skin, gut and cook, and teaches them how to tickle trout.
 In the woods, Dick's ornithology comes to the fore.
 True to her character, Dorothea constantly romanticises their situation.

 The Great Aunt attempts to civilize the Amazon pirates, for example by making them read aloud, recite poetry and perform their party-pieces on the piano.
 Despite these ordeals, they manage to accomplish a number of adventures.
 They succeed in escaping for a day to accompany Captain Flint's partner Timothy to the copper-mine previously discovered in Pigeon Post.
 The Ds succeed in burgling Captain Flint's study at Beckfoot to commandeer some chemical equipment that Timothy needs.
 They are also introduced to sailing the Scarab.
 The Great Aunt in fact suspects that the Amazons are meeting the Swallows.
 Near the end of her visit, the Great Aunt goes missing and there is a hue and cry and search for her.
 She has gone to make her own enquiries after the suspected Swallows, but is forced to admit that she has been quite wrong.
 The Ds find her on Captain Flint's houseboat where Timothy has been living in somewhat squalid circumstances.
 Despite being the very people who must not meet her, they deliver her back to Beckfoot in their boat in time to catch her train, and manage to avoid revealing their identities.
 They slip away before they can be questioned, and Nancy manages to save the Great Aunt some embarrassment for which she gets praised in a letter to her mother.

 The writing of The Picts and the Martyrs

-Ransome's wife Evgenia hated the book while it was being written, but his mother Edith persuaded him to publish it.
+Ransome's wife “Genia” (Evgenia) hated the book while it was being written, but his mother Edith persuaded him to publish it.
 Genia was often discouraging about his books while he was writing them.